We are a firm of labour and employment lawyers dedicated to assisting both employees and employers with a wide range of challenges at work.

 Most of our clients benefit from our approach of tactful negotiation with the other party.
 Wherever that is not possible, decisive and resolute litigation is used as a last resort.

-If your employment rights have been violated by an employer, colleague, or another party in a Lethbridge workplace, start by letting us know the details in a confidential one-on-one lawyer consultation and document review.
+If your employment rights have been violated by an employer, colleague, or another party in a Saskatchewan workplace, start by letting us know the details in a confidential, one-on-one, consultation.

 We can provide a quick assessment of whether you have a case for compensation and damages.